 Hammocks are a fun place to hang out with the proper DIY hammock stand, but it’s important to pay attention to certain safety procedures to ensure no one gets hurt.

 Here are some basic DIY hammock stand safety guidelines:

 - Ensure the hammock hangs no higher than 3 feet off the ground — this way, any falls will be far less painful.

 - Don’t hang your hammock overtop of water features, tables or sharp objects, or over any chasm in the ground beneath it.

 - You may have seen the cool photos circulating on social media of hammock stacking — where multiple hammocks are stacked vertically, one on top of the other.
-Don’t copy this tactic.
-It may make for great photos, but it’s a massive safety hazard.
+Don’t copy this tactic when building your hammock stand.
+It may make for great photos, but this kind of hammock stand is a massive safety hazard.

-- Don’t keep food in your hammock, where it can attract dangerous animals like bears.
+- Don’t keep food in your DIY hammock stand, where it can attract dangerous animals like bears.